-War and conflict place women around the world in difficult situations.
+War and conflict place people – particularly women – in difficult situations.
 Their natural disposition to seek connection and harmony is at odds with their longing for independence, freedom and self-preservation.

-Feminale, the choreographic double bill by Krisztina de Châtel and Astrid Boon is inspired by the assertive power, solidarity and mutual support that women in conflict zones can offer each other.
+Feminale, the choreographic double bill by Krisztina de Châtel and Astrid Boon, is inspired by fighting spirit, solidarity and mutual support.
+This quest for balance in uncertain times is universally recognisable and concerns us all.
 It will premiere at the beginning of February 2021

 Krisztina de Châtel has since 1977 made more than 70 choreographies and three dance films.
 Contrast, confrontation and especially space are important elements in Krisztina de Châtel’s work.
 The result is a “coherent oeuvre of choreographies in which the effect of plus and minus sometimes seems to be cancelled out; a wonder of balanced dance”, writes critic Isabella Lanz in the anniversary book ‘Dwars door de ruimte’ (2001).